Charlesmyke/AirBnB_clone_v2/README.md

-# AirBnB_clone
-Creating an Airbnb clone project
+AirBnB_clone_v2.
+Creating an AirBnB clone and implemnting MySQL database to aid functionality